Skip to main content

 #

-The complex alternating behaviour of the cardiac cells occurs if the cell possess dysfunctional calcium release units due to a damaged cell, or an underlying genetic condition.
+The complex alternating behaviour of the cardiac cells occurs if the cell possess dysfunctional calcium release units due to a damaged cell or an underlying genetic condition.
 Mathematically this is encoded in the value of \( k_{im} \).

-The seesaw can be presented as a composite of three bodies.
+The seesaw can be thought as a composite of three bodies.
 A rod of length \( l \) and mass \(m_b\), a mass \(m_1\) attached to one end of the rod, and a second mass \(m_2\) attached to the other end.
 If the rod is allowed to rotate through an axis passing across its center of mass, then we can consider the system as a rigid body with moment of inertia \( I=I_b+l^2(m_1 +m_2)/4 \).
 Where \(I_b\) is the moment of inertia of the bar.
 If the bar is a cylindrical rod of uniform mass density, then \( I_b = l^2/12\).
 Balancing the torques is easy to obtain the equation of motion for the angle \(\Phi\):

 $$I\ddot{\Phi}=- \frac{gl}{2}\sin\Phi$$ Or: $$\ddot{\Phi}=-\frac{g}{l}\frac{m_1-m_2}{m_b+3(m_1-m_2)}\sin\Phi\quad(3)$$